openwisp/ansible-openwisp2/README.md

 The line `become: "{{ become | default('yes') }}"` means ansible  will use the `sudo` program to run each command.
-You may remove this line if you don't need it (eg: if you are using the `root` user).Substitute openwisp2.mydomain.com with your hostname.
+You may remove this line if you don't need it (eg: if you are using the `root` user).

+Substitute `openwisp2@openwisp2.mydomain.com` with what you deem most appropiate as default sender for emails sent by OpenWISP 2.

 Run the playbook
 ----------------